biotaphy/tutorials/_sources/tutorial/w7_build_pam.md.txt

 The build_grid tool outputs a grid in shapefile format, conforming to the arguments specified in the configuration JSON file.

-## Step 2: Encode species layers into a PAM (defined by the grid) for multi-species analysis
+## Step 2: Encode species layers into a PAM (defined by grid) for multi-species analysis

 ### Data preparation: Layers